-Another way to convey a similar message was shown by \citet{Rix2024} who confirmed the dramatic shift among extremely metal-rich stars (with metallicities above [Fe/H] $ > +$0.5 dex), from a flattened, rotating bar, to a more compact less rotating component with intermediate metallicites. \citet{Han2025}, complemented these findings through the combined analysis of RR Lyrae stars and APOGEE giants, confirming that kinematically hotter, centrally concentrated stars do not align with bar dynamics, whereas stars farther from the center exhibit bar-like rotation.
-Their orbital classifications based on apocenter distances effectively reduce disc/halo contamination, underscoring the necessity of orbital analysis for disentangling bulge populations.
+Another way to convey a similar message was shown by \citet{Rix2024}, who confirmed the dramatic shift among extremely metal-rich stars (with metallicities above [Fe/H] $ > +$0.5 dex) from a flattened, rotating bar to a more compact, less-rotating component with intermediate metallicities. \citet{Han2025} complemented these findings through the combined analysis of RR Lyrae stars and APOGEE giants, confirming that kinematically hotter, centrally concentrated stars do not align with bar dynamics, whereas stars farther from the centre exhibit bar-like rotation.
+Their orbital classifications based on apocentre distances effectively reduce disc and halo contamination, underscoring the need for orbital analysis to disentangle bulge populations.

-However, the new data also brought some inconsistencies with previous interpretations based on photometry only.
-Although photometric studies suggest the bar is dominated by metal-rich stars (expected to possess low-alpha-over iron ratios - \citealt{Lim2021}), spectroscopic evidence \citepalias{Queiroz2021} reveals a persistent alpha-enhanced moderate metal-poor population within the bar, demonstrating its chemical diversity.
-The recent review by \citet{Zoccali2024} synthesizes these findings, emphasizing the bulge’s bimodal metallicity distribution function (MDF), with metal-rich ([Fe/H] $= +$0.25) and metal-poor ([Fe/H] $=-$0.3) populations differing in spatial distribution and kinematics.
-While metal-rich stars dominate intermediate latitudes with cylindrical rotation, metal-poor stars dynamically hotter, increasing in relative importance toward the bulge’s center and higher latitudes.
+However, the new data also brought some inconsistencies with previous interpretations based solely on photometry.
+Although photometric studies suggest the bar is dominated by metal-rich stars (expected to possess low-alpha-over-iron ratios; see \citealt{Lim2021}), spectroscopic evidence reported by \citepalias{Queiroz2021} reveals a persistent alpha-enhanced and moderately metal-poor population within the bar, demonstrating its chemical diversity.
+The recent review by \citet{Zoccali2024} synthesises these findings, emphasising the bulge’s bimodal metallicity distribution function (MDF), with metal-rich ([Fe/H] $= +$0.25) and metal-poor ([Fe/H] $=-$0.3) populations differing in spatial distribution and kinematics.
+While metal-rich stars dominate intermediate latitudes with cylindrical rotation, metal-poor stars are dynamically hotter, increasing in relative importance towards the bulge’s centre and higher latitudes.
 However, although the photometry traces millions of stars, it cannot resolve the different stellar populations co-existing in the innermost regions of the MW.
-In addition, the transition of the MDF in the central regions is very dependent on position \citep[e.g.,][]{Zoccali2014,Barbuy2018,RojasArriagada2020}, and the inner five degrees play a crucial role if one wants to sample all the co-existing stellar populations in the bulge.
+In addition, the transition of the MDF in the central regions is very dependent on position \citep[e.g.][]{Zoccali2014,Barbuy2018,RojasArriagada2020}, and the inner five degrees play a crucial role if one wants to sample all the co-existing stellar populations in the bulge.